dikaaayy/Emart-Project/.github/PULL_REQUEST_TEMPLATE.md

+### Reminder Please Change the TITLE of the PR, example: [Feature] Add Product Page : Fix NavBar

 ### Background

 Describe Clearly What the Fix is, Give Screenshots if needed to make it cleare and provide detailed description on what is deleted, added and not deleted